Alfie5640/HPCWeatherPredictionPipeline/README.md

 | Random Forest | 0.842 | 0.307 |
 | XGBoost | 0.798 | 0.217 |

-The Random Forest classifier was selected for deployment.
+The Random Forest classifier was selected for deployment

 ## Running the API with Docker

-### Build the Docker image
+### Build

 docker build -t weather-api .